 Business risk arises from external sources such as changes to the economic environment or one-off economic shocks, and also from internal sources such as poor decisions or sub-optimal allocation of capital resulting in poor performance and damage to the Firm’s reputation.

 An extreme scenario has been modelled in order to assess the impact of adverse economic conditions on the Firms’ financial position.
 This enables the Firm to monitor its business risk and to assist in its capital planning.

 3. Credit risk

 The Firm is not exposed to credit risk other than in respect of fees/commission receivable and cash held on deposit at large international credit and regulated institutions.
-Fees are drawn down monthly and quarterly on activity in the month, received by the Firm in arrears.
+Fees are drawn down monthly and quarterly on activity in the period and are usually received by the Firm in arrears.
 Consequently the Firm has a limited number of credit exposures in respect of which it uses the simplified standardised approach when calculating risk weighted exposures, in accordance with the provisions of BIPRU 3.5.
 Credit risk is not considered to be material for the purposes of this disclosure.

 4. Market risk

 The Firm is not exposed to market risk other than foreign exchange risk in respect of its accounts receivable and cash balances held in currencies other than GBP.
 The Firm calculates its foreign exchange risk by reference to the provisions of BIPRU 7.5.
 Business receipts in foreign currency are translated into GBP on a regular basis.
 Foreign exchange risk is not considered to be material for the purposes of this disclosure.

 As at 30 September 2019, the Firm’s regulatory capital resources of £1,120K is made up as follows: